Disposal tax effect: Overview

-For businesses, the capital gain is from the appreciation value of the asset depending at which tax rate (TR) or tax law that will be applied at the time of the sale.
+For businesses, the capital gain is from the appreciation value of the asset depending at which tax rate (TR) or tax law will be applied at the time of the sale.
 The recapture of depreciation is calculated by how much the company has over-depreciated the asset in its life.
 The recapture allocation is taxed at ordinary rates as excess depreciation over the years essentially reduced taxable income.
 The basis value is the price of the fixed asset.